 The teams’ dedication to patient safety and high quality care, as well as supporting each other through the process, was exceptional and inspiring.
 This transformation will allow our team to expand their expertise in treating women with high-risk pregnancies, and newborns, children and teens with complex and specialized needs.
 It will also reduce patient transfers from Scarborough to downtown hospitals, making it possible for more Scarborough families to receive the care they need, right here in Scarborough.

 With these exciting and positive changes, SHN continues to shape the future of care for people in Scarborough, and transform health care for women and children today, and lead young lives to a healthier tomorrow.

 Skills training for nurses

-The Women and Children’s team recently hosted skills-building workshops to support emergency and paediatric nurses.
-The workshops – which continue into October – are an exciting educational opportunity to bring staff from all three hospitals together to meet each other, learn together, and share their experiences in caring for children, babies, and expectant parents.
-By the end of October, more than 300 emergency and paediatric nurses will have enhanced their skills through this training.
+The Women and Children’s team hosted skills-building workshops to support emergency and paediatric nurses.
+The workshops were an exciting educational opportunity, bringing staff from all three hospitals together to meet each other, learn together, and share their experiences in caring for children, babies, and expectant parents.
+More than 300 emergency and paediatric nurses have enhanced their skills through this training.

 High-risk situation simulations

 In mid-October, SHN physicians, midwives, and allied health professionals will join colleagues from the Sunnybrook Canadian Simulation Centre for an accredited simulation activity.
 The simulations will focus on high-risk health scenarios for children, babies, and expectant parents who need care at SHN’s Emergency Departments or need to be transferred between SHN hospitals.